 Major reconstruction work was carried out with the airline taking delivery of three brand new Bombardier CRJ900 aircraft making the airline the first CRJ900 operator on the African continent and the first airline to introduce new commercial aircraft into Nigeria for over 20 years.

-It was, however, in October 2006 that the airline was inaugurated, opening its doors to the traveling public on 30 October 2006.
+It was, however, in October 2006 that the airline was inaugurated, opening its doors to the travelling public on 30 October 2006.
 To date, Arik Air now has about 28 aircraft, making it the largest airline in Nigeria and West Africa.

-Arik Air International Ltd was established in April 2007 in London by Dr. Michael Arumemi-Ikhide.
+Arik Air International Ltd was established in April 2007 in London by Dr Michael Arumemi-Ikhide.
 It was set up to develop the worldwide routes and deliver a truly global airline with world class standards, Arik Air International acts as the overseas corporate office of Arik Air.